albar965/littlenavmap-manual/src/en/PROFILE.rst

 |Delete Aircraft Trail| Delete Aircraft Trail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The aircraft trail is saved and will be reloaded on program startup.

 This menu item removes the user aircraft trail from the elevation profile only.
 It does not remove the trail from the map.
-Use this if the trail appears in the wrong place or shape after creating of modifying a flight plan.
+Use this if the trail appears in the wrong place or wrong shape in the elevation profile after creating of modifying a flight plan.

-The trail in the elevation profile is of no relevance for the GPX file export.
+See :doc:`AIRCRAFTTRAIL`, ref:`menu-gpx` and :ref:`profile-trail` for more information.

 .. _show-vasi: